Traditional Hindu Puja Vidhi - Complete Worship Method & Significance

 Conclude by offering everything to the Lord:

-Om Tat Sat Brahmarpanamasts
+Om Tat Sat Brahmarpanamastu

 Rules for Installing Murtis at Home